Coast Guard, DHS.

 U.S.C.
 United States Code

-The purpose of this rulemaking is to update the safety zones in § 165.939 to ensure accuracy of times, dates, and dimensions for various triggering and marine events that are expected to be conducted within the Captain of the Port Buffalo Zone throughout the year.
-The purpose of the rulemaking is also to protect vessels and persons from the specific hazards related to the aforementioned events.
+The Coast Guard is issuing this rule under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).
+The purpose of the this rule is to update the safety zones in 33 CFR 165.939 to ensure accuracy of times, dates, and dimensions for various triggering and marine events that are expected to be conducted within the Captain of the Port Buffalo Zone throughout the year.
+The purpose of the rulemaking is also to ensure vessels and persons are protected from the specific hazards related to the aforementioned events.
 These specific hazards include obstructions in the waterway that may cause marine casualties; collisions among vessels maneuvering at a high speed within a channel; the explosive dangers involved in pyrotechnics and hazardous cargo; and flaming/falling debris into the water that may cause injuries.

-This proposed rule adds eight new safety zones to Table 165.939 within § 165.939 for annually reoccurring events in the Captain of the Port Buffalo Zone.
-These eight zones were approved and published in the Federal Register as temporary safety zones and were added in order to protect the public from the safety hazards previously described.
-A list of additions are available in the attachments within this Docket.
+This rule adds eight new safety zones to Table 165.939 within § 165.939 for annually recurring events in the Captain of the Port Buffalo Zone.
+These eight zones were approved and published in the Federal Register as temporary safety zones in 2018 and were added in order to protect the public from the safety hazards previously described.
+A list of specific changes and additions are available in the attachments within this Docket.

-All persons and vessels must comply with the instructions of the Coast Guard Captain of the Port Buffalo or his or her designated representative.
-Entry into, transiting, or anchoring within the safety zones is prohibited unless authorized by the Captain of the Port or his or her designated representative.
-The Captain of the Port or his or her designated representative may be contacted via VHF Channel 16 or at 716-843-9525.
+All persons and vessels must comply with the instructions of the Coast Guard Captain of the Port Buffalo or a designated representative.
+Entry into, transiting, or anchoring within the safety zones is prohibited unless authorized by the Captain of the Port or a designated representative.
+The Captain of the Port or a designated representative may be contacted via VHF Channel 16 or at 716-843-9525.

 A. Regulatory Planning and Review